asbaker/racket-knn/README.md

 To run the tests execute raco test *-test.rkt

-To run the algorithm execut racket -f knn.rkt -m
+To run the algorithm execut racket -t knn.rkt -m